-Beginning in June 2022, or upon approval of the Company's CEIP with conditions, Avista proposes to defer the new costs associated with the implementation of its 2021 CEIP, including its proposed Named Communities Investment Fund.
-Avista proposes to record the deferral as a regulatory asset in FERC Account 182.3 (Other Regulatory Assets).
-Amounts included in this deferral will include a carrying cost equal to Avista's authorized rate of return, until such time that the deferral is amortized, where it will then receive a return using the then-published FERC rate.4 To mitigate the potential impact of such carrying costs on its customers, the Company will file annual tariff revisions to recover the deferred costs associated with the Fund, with adjustments taking place on August 1st of each year to coincide with several existing Company rate filings.
+Beginning on June 16, 2022, when the Company's CEIP was approved with conditions, Avista proposes to begin deferring the new costs associated with the implementation of its 2021 CEIP, including its proposed Named Communities Investment Fund.
+Avista proposes to record the deferral as a regulatory asset in FERC Account 186 (Miscellaneous Deferred Debits).
+A carrying cost equal to the then-published FERC rate4 will be applied to any costs while being deferred and later amortized.
+To mitigate the potential impact of such carrying costs on its customers, the Company will file annual tariff revisions to recover the deferred costs associated with the Fund, with adjustments taking place on August 1st of each year to coincide with several existing Company rate filings.
 It is during the annual tariff revisions that the Commission will be able to determine the prudency of deferred costs associated with the Fund.
 For purposes of the other new costs to implement the CEIP, the Company proposes to defer them until such time that it can propose a level of expense in base rates in its next general rate case, as well as recovery of the deferred costs.